What was the color of the year in 2019?

 Pantone Color Institute

-The orange base, rather than pink tone creates a warmth that compliments most skin and has roots from the 1950s giving it an almost retro feel when applied to home accessories and fashion.
+The orange base, rather than pink tone creates a warmth that compliments most skin tones, and has roots from the 1950s giving it an almost retro feel when applied to home accessories and fashion.

 The winning color is described as “vibrant, yet mellow, Pantone 16-1546 Living Coral embraces us with warmth and nourishment to provide comfort and buoyancy in our continually shifting environment”.
 Consider using coral tones in technology, especially digital posts as not only does it ‘pop’ digital content, but the vibrant color is perceived as bridging the gap between technology and nature.